nurkiewicz/brainfuck.clj/README.md

 	        loop-nested
 	        move-right)))

 Look carefully!
-The program starts in the bottom.
+The program starts at the bottom.
 When it reaches `loop-nested` function (state transformation) it enters nested loop defined above.
 The loop first checks current cell - if it's zero, present `state` is returned.
 Otherwise a sequence of `state` transformations defined within nested loop are executed.
-Once they are all performed with call `recur` in order to start subsequent iteration.
+Once they are all performed `recur` is called in order to start subsequent iteration.
 Sooner or later `loop-nested` exits and `move-right` (last line above) will execute.

 Of course we can nest loops just like in any other programming language, for example: `>+>+++[-<[-<+++++>]<++[->+<]>>]<` is probably the shortest known brainfuck program that generates...
 187 constant.
 You can see outer loop enclosing two nested loops.
 The equivalent Clojure code we would like to generate looks like that: